microsoft/FHIRPower/README.md

 ### Edit or Run imported Apps
 - You will get a message `All package resources were successfully imported`.
 - Click `Apps` on the left ribbon to see the App you imported. **NOTE** there might be a few minutes delay.
-- Select the imported App, and choose `Edit` to look at the code or make changes or `Play` to run the App.
+- Select the imported App, and choose `Edit` to look at the code, make changes, or `Play` to run the App.
 - If you already have FHIRBase and FHIRClinical connectors added in `Prerequisites` above, you will get a popup - your App asking your permission to use the connectors, click `Allow`.
 - Enter the `URL of FHIR Server` created in `Prerequistes` above.
-You can find it the `Azure API for FHIR service`, in `FHIR metadata endpoint' with the metadata suffix.
+You can find the `Azure API for FHIR service`, in `FHIR metadata endpoint` with the metadata suffix.
 Ex: `https://AzureAPIforFHIRName.azurehealthcareapis.com`

 ## Contributing